 Servings: 5 Total time: 20 mins Difficulty: beginner

-Here's a recipe for Singapore-style Pak Choi , a simple but tasty dish often served as a side dish in restaurants or at home in Singapore.
-Pak choi (or bok choy) is prepared quickly with garlic, soy sauce and a dash of oyster sauce, in the region's typical Asian style.
+Here's a recipe for Singaporean-style Pak Choi , a simple yet flavorful dish often served as a side in restaurants or at home in Singapore.
+Pak choi (or bok choy) is prepared quickly with garlic, soy sauce, and a touch of oyster sauce, in the typical Asian style of the region.

 Preparation time 10 mins Cooking time 10 mins Total time 20 mins